csySally/perfectNoodle/README.md

 ### Frontend

 - React: A JavaScript library used to build the user interface.
-React helps in creating a dynamic and interactive experience with reusable components.
+- Next.js: A React framework that provides server-side rendering, static site generation, and simplified routing.

 ### Styling